cnrosu/AutoHelpDesk/docs/bitlocker-verification.md

 manage-bde -protectors -get C:
 ```

-Confirm that at least one protector reports a `KeyProtectorType` of
+Confirm that at least one protector reports either a `KeyProtectorType` of
-`RecoveryPassword` or that `manage-bde` lists a **Numerical Password** entry.
-If
+`RecoveryPassword`, a friendly name that includes **Numerical Password**, or a
-those entries exist, the analyzer will now record the recovery password as
+`RecoveryPasswordId` value.
+If any of those indicators are present, the analyzer
-present.
+records the recovery password as available.

 ## Why the measured boot info card appears